 and will come forth; those who did the good deeds to a resurrection of life, those who committed the evil deeds to a resurrection of judgment.John 5:29(NASB)

-It was in the second years of His ministry that the Lord Jesus healed a man at the pool of Bethesda, which means House of Mercy.
+It was in the second year of His ministry that the Lord Jesus healed a man at the pool of Bethesda, which means House of Mercy.
 It was on a Sabbath day when this miracle took place, causing the chief priests and scribes to have an even greater hatred for the Lord Jesus.

-Do not marvel at this, He informed them, the time is coming, when all who are in their tombs will hear My voice, and will be resurrected.
-And then Christ uttered this sober yet glorious truth - those who did good deeds will be part of a resurrection of life, while those who committed evil deeds will come forth to a resurrection of judgment and damnation.
+"Do not marvel at this," He informed them, "the time is coming, when all who are in their tombs will hear My voice, and will be resurrected."
+And then Christ uttered this sober yet glorious truth - "those who have done good deeds will be part of a resurrection of life, while those who have committed evil deeds will come forth to a resurrection of judgment and damnation."

 This verse is sometimes taken out of context to teach that doing good deeds will get a person into heaven, while those that commit evil deeds will be condemned to hell.
 This is a misinterpretation of this verse.
 No one is justified by doing good works.
 The good work to which Jesus is referring, is to believe in Him.
-The good work that is being referred to in this verse is believing - THIS is the work of God that you believe on Him Whom He has sent.
+The good work that is being referred to in this verse is believing - "THIS is the work of God that you believe on Him Whom He has sent."

 Similarly, those who have done evil deeds is referring to those that have never put their faith in God, by trusting Christ for salvation.
 The unsaved man does not have the Spirit of Christ and every deed, whether good or ill, is performed in the flesh and is regarded by God as filthy rags.
-We read a few chapters earlier - God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.
-He who believes in Him is not condemned; but he who does not believe is condemned already, because he has not believed in the name of the only begotten Son of God.
+We read a few chapters earlier - "God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.
+He who believes in Him is not condemned; but he who does not believe is condemned already, because he has not believed in the name of the only begotten Son of God."